State Tax Filing Resources

 The Utah Tax Commission has a quarterly filing return requirement, Form TC-941E.

-- Non-Taxpay - We will provide you with a reference copy return as part of our service.
-Please note this return is for reference purposes only and is not file-ready You can use the information on the return to file online at the Taxpayer Access Point (TAP).
+• Non-Taxpay - Paychex will provide you with a reference copy return as part of our service.
+Please note that this return is for reference purposes only and is not file-ready You can use the information on the return to file online at the Taxpayer Access Point (TAP).
 The Tax Commission will no longer accept paper copies of the return.

 The Utah State Tax Commission requires the Annual Reconciliation TC-941R to be combined with the Quarter Reconciliation TC-941E and must be filed electronically.